 - All advantages provided to traditional pathway pre-pharmacy students

-- Earn a minimum cumulative high school grade point average of 3.5 on a weighted core.
+- Earn a minimum cumulative high school grade point average of 3.5

 Students invited to apply for the Gamecock Pharmacy Assurance (GPA) Program must complete the following steps: